 - Layer 2 ACLs-for filtering traffic at the MAC layer.
 Usually uses MAC addresses or MAC groups for filtering. - Layer 3/4 ACLs-for filtering traffic at the network layer.
-Typically uses IP addresses or IP ports for filtering; note that IPX filtering is not supported. - Multicast ACLs-for filtering IGMP traffic.
+Typically uses IP addresses or IP ports for filtering. - Multicast ACLs-for filtering IGMP traffic.